-If a combination of land use types listed separately in Table 3-2 might be proposed for a single project or site, the following policies would apply:
+If a combination of land use types listed separately in Table 3-2 is proposed for a single project or site, the following policies apply:

 - a.
-Mixed-use development involving new or intensified residential land uses within the designated APA is prohibited. - b.
+Where residential and nonresidential uses are proposed to be located in the same or nearby buildings, both residential and nonresidential density criteria must be achieved.
+The number of dwelling units shall not exceed the density limits indicated in Table 3-2.
+Both occupancy totals (residential and nonresidential) will be considered with respect to the nonresidential usage intensity criteria cited in the table. - 1.
+Except as designated below in paragraph (2), this mixed-use development criterion is proposed for dense, urban-type developments where the overall usage intensity and ambient noise levels are relatively high. - 2.
+Mixed-use development is prohibited where the residential component would be exposed to noise levels exceeding the limits set in Policy 3.3.1.5. - b.
 Where residential and nonresidential uses are proposed to be located in the same or nearby buildings, both residential and nonresidential density criteria must be met.
 The number of dwelling units shall not exceed the density limits indicated in Table 3-2.
-Both occupancy totals (residential and nonresidential) will be considered with respect to the nonresidential usage intensity criteria cited in the table.

-- 1. Except as designated below in Paragraph (2), this mixed-use development criterion is intended for suburban developments where the overall usage intensity and ambient noise levels are relatively high. - 2.
+Both occupancy totals (residential and nonresidential) will be considered with respect to the nonresidential usage intensity criteria cited in the table. - 1.
+Except as designated below in Paragraph (2), this mixed-use development criterion is intended for dense, urban-type developments where the overall usage intensity and ambient noise levels are relatively high. - 2.
 Mixed-use development is prohibited where the residential component would be exposed to noise levels above the limits set in Policy 3.3.1.5. - c.
 Where proposed development will contain a mixture of nonresidential land uses as identified in Table 3-2, the total number of occupants for all the uses shall be added to determine the total number of people on the site.
 The total number of occupants on the site shall not exceed the maximum set forth in Table 3-2. - 1.
-The number of people for each component use shall be estimated to equal the square footage of that use divided by the occupancy load factor (square footage per person) cited in Table 3-2 - 2.
+The number of people for each component use shall be estimated to equal the square footage of that use divided by the occupancy load factor (square footage per person) cited in Table 3-2. - 2.
 If an occupancy load factor is not provided for a component use, the number of occupants may be estimated by using parking space requirements of the affected jurisdiction.

-3.3.2.11 Criteria for Clustering of Development
+3.3.2.10 Criteria for Clustering of Development

-- a.
 The ALUC generally supports clustering as a means for both enhancing safety compatibility in the vicinity of airports and accomplishing other development objectives.
 Clustering occurs when development is concentrated on one portion of a site or within an overall safety zone, leaving other areas as open space.
-If the area remaining undeveloped is relatively level and free of large obstacles, clustering potentially allows a greater amount of open space towards which a pilot can land the aircraft if needed; thus reducing the risk of harm to people on the ground.
-However, an aircraft still has the potential to strike a clustered site, and as such, limitations on the maximum concentrations of dwellings or people in a small area of a large project site are appropriate. - b.
+If the area remaining undeveloped is relatively level and free of large obstacles, clustering potentially allows a greater amount of open space towards which a pilot can land the aircraft; thus reducing the risk of harm to people on the ground.
+However, an aircraft still has the potential to strike a clustered site, and as such, limitations on the maximum concentrations of dwellings or people in a small area of a large project site are appropriate.

+a.
 No development shall be clustered in a manner that would exceed the intensity limits listed as incompatible in Table 3-2.

-3.3.2.12 Open Land
+3.3.2.11 Open Land